 #TRAVEL HACK: How to Stay Free, Enjoy More Using Workaway & Caretaker Gazette

 It’s no secret that travel can be expensive, and accommodations are the second most costly item after airfare.
-Here are 2 of my favorite resources I’ve discovered for keeping down your costs when it comes to where you lay your head each night while increasing your adventure potential and stretching your travel dollar!
+Here are 2 of my favorite resources I’ve discovered for keeping down costs when it comes to where you lay your head each night while increasing your adventure potential and stretching your travel dollar!

 workaway